 Capital City Civitan Club

-The Capital City Civitan Club will meet from 6:30 to 8:30 p.m.
-Thursday, May 5, at Red Hot & Blue restaurant, 6615 Falls of Neuse Road, Raleigh.
-All are welcome.
-For details and to register, go to www.capitalcitycivitan.net/.
+The Capital City Civitan Club will meet from 6:30 to 8 p.m.
+Tuesday, May 17, at the Red, Hot & Blue restaurant, 6615 Falls of Neuse Road, Raleigh.
+Rebecca Smith, associate director of the Frankie Lemmon School & Developmental Center, will speak.
+All are welcome,.
+For details and to register, Go to www.capitalcitycivitan.net.

 League of Women Voters

 The League of Women Voters at Wake County will host a Timely Topics luncheon at noon Friday, May 20, at the NCSU University Club, 4200 Hillsborough St., Raleigh.
 Glen D. Anderson will talk about Climate Change Adaption: Using Climate Data to Improve Decision Making on Small Farms.
 The public is welcome.
 Lunch costs $18 per person; reservations can be made at www.lwvwake.org by May 16.

 Raleigh Diabetes Support Group